cykod/Quintus-website/public/guide/input.md

-## Input in Quintus
+# Input in Quintus

 What fun is a game that you can't interact with?
 Not much.
 For this reason the two Quintus user input module make it easy to capture gather input from the user for your game.

 The two modules are `Quintus.Input`, for button input (pressing up, down left, right, space, fire, etc.) and `Quintus.Touch` for touch input, which consists of clicking on specific Sprites on the page and tracking drag and release events.
+(The Touch module also does work with mouse events).

 Both of these modules abstract away from the details of input and make it easy to have your game work both at the desktop and mobile.